rickb777/runtemplate/README.md

  * lower - Converts the input to lower case.
  * firstUpper - Converts the first character of input to upper case.
  * firstLower - Converts the first character of input to lower case.
+ * condFirstUpper - Given a string and a boolean, converts the first character of input to upper case when the boolean is true.
  * splitDotFirst - Given an input that has a '.' separator, returns the part before the first '.'.
  * splitDotLast - Given an input that has a '.' separator, returns the part after the last '.'.